-5.12 DMin Thesis Oral Examination Agenda and Procedure
+5.13 D.Min Thesis Oral Examination Agenda and Procedure

-- 1. At the start of the defence, the Chairperson shall ask the candidate and visitors to leave the room.
+5.13.1 At the start of the defence, the Chairperson shall ask the candidate and visitors to leave the room.
 The Chairperson shall then examine the candidate's transcript and be satisfied that all requirements have been fulfilled.
 If the reports have not been distributed prior to the examination, the Chairperson will provide ample time for them to be read.
-The Chairperson arranges the order and length of questioning (usually the Director, followed by the College Reader, TST Reader, External Reader, with ten to fifteen minutes for the first round and a second round of about five minutes each). - 2.
-The candidate and visitors are invited to return; the candidate makes a brief presentation on the thesis and its relation to the whole of the DMin Program. - 3.
-Questions and discussion by the examiners then follows in the order and length decided above. - 4.
-Questions and comments by others present may be allowed if desired and as time permits.
-These include official, but non-voting participants of the student's Thesis Committee, and any others present. - 5.
-Summary response by candidate, if desired. - 6.
-Candidate, nonvoting members of the Thesis Examining Committee, and visitors leave the room. - 7.
-The Chairperson explains the recommendations upon which the committee members are to vote and guides the discussion that follows.
+The Chairperson arranges the order and length of questioning (usually the Director, followed by the College Reader, TST Reader, External Reader, with ten to fifteen minutes for the first round and a second round of about five minutes each).

+- 5.13.2 The candidate and visitors are invited to return; the candidate makes a brief presentation on the thesis and its relation to the whole of the DMin Program. - 5.13.3 Questions and discussion by the examiners then follows in the order and length decided above. - 5.13.4 Questions and comments by others present may be allowed if desired and if time permits.
+These include official, but non-voting participants of the student's Thesis Committee, and any others present. - 5.13.5 Summary response by candidate if desired. - 5.13.6 Candidate, non-voting members of the Thesis Examining Committee and visitors leave the room - 5.13.7 The Chairperson explains the recommendations upon which the committee members are to vote and guides the discussion that follows.
 A candidate passes if the decision is unanimous or if there is not more than one negative vote or abstention.
 Discussion and decision among these following options: - 1.
 Pass with no conditions. - 2.
-Pass with minor corrections (e.g., typographical errors, punctuation, etc.).

-- 3. Pass with minor modifications (e.g. clarifications of textual material or the qualification of research findings and conclusions).
+Pass with minor corrections (e.g., typographical errors, punctuation, etc.). - 3.
+Pass with minor modifications (e.g. clarifications of textual material or the qualification of research findings and conclusions).
 These modifications are to be supervised by the Thesis Director or by a subcommittee set up at the examination.
 A time limit of three months is allowed.
-A letter from the Thesis Director stating that the revisions have been made is sent to the DMin Director.
+A letter from the Thesis Director stating that the revisions have been made is sent to the D.Min Director.
 If the sub-committee's approval is not unanimous, a reconvened examination is required. - 4.
 Major revisions required.
 The action-in-ministry is approved, but major revisions are required in the text.
 The nature of the revisions shall be made explicit.
 The examination, by the same committee, insofar as possible, is adjourned until the time set by the committee.
 The candidate shall have up to one year to make corrections and revisions.
 At the reconvened examination, the candidate passes if the decision is unanimous or there is not more than one negative vote or abstention.
 If the candidate does not meet this requirement s/he fails.
-The candidate is ineligible for further DMin candidacy at the Toronto School of Theology. - 5.
-Fail. - Candidate and visitors are invited back and informed of the decision. - 9.
-The Chairperson of the Examination Committee signs a letter for the Advanced Degree Council indicating the decision by the Committee.
+The candidate is ineligible for further D.Min candidacy at the Toronto School of Theology. - 5.
+Fail.

+- 5.13.8 Candidate and visitors are invited back and informed of the decision. - 5.13.9 The Chairperson of the Examining Committee signs a letter for the Advanced Degree Council indicating the decision by the committee.

-5.13 Final Steps Leading To Graduation
+5.14 Final Steps Leading To Graduation

-5.13.1 Submission of Bound Copies
+5.14.1 Submission of Bound Copies